 Outside of Okinawa, a handful of islands a few hours away from Tokyo have some of the best diving areas anywhere in Japan.
-Reaching them requires flying or taking 24 hour-long ferry ride — but the sights should make up for it.
+Reaching them requires flying or taking a 24 hour-long ferry ride — but the sights should make up for it.
 Miyakejima is gorgeous any time of the year, but divers can see shoals of squid in the spring.
 Chichijima , meanwhile, provides dazzling blue waters that have been relatively untouched by humans.
 If the journey sounds too much trouble, stick to Osezaki Bay near the capital.

 Memorable diving experiences

 If you crave something unusual from your undersea excursions, Japan offers a handful of opportunities.
-Ice diving in Hokkaido during the late winter presents a fresh and frosty challenge for seasoned divers, giving them a chance to glaciers from beneath.
+Ice diving in Hokkaido during the late winter presents a fresh and frosty challenge for seasoned divers, giving them a chance to see drift ice from beneath.
 Another benefit of doing this near the Shiretoko Peninsula is the opportunity to be surrounded by Sea Angels.

 You can also take a plunge in nearby Lake Shikotsu , a caldera lake created from a collapse in the earth after volcanic activity.
 This body of water is the clearest lake in Japan, and during salmon spawning season, you'll have incredible views of these schools of fish.
 Unlike many spots in Hokkaido, diving companies here operate all year long.

 Another exciting diving opportunity is in Okinawa, Miyakojima, which is home to a wide variety of limestone caves and jagged rock formations under the waves.
 If you've ever wanted to swim through an underwater maze or snapshots of interesting geological phenomena, consider this island.